agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 commuting.
 For motorcycles, [weekends show an increase in the number of accidents][mc_dotw] as people use their time off to ride.
-As a recreational cyclist, I expected accidents to increase on the weekend as people put on their Lycra and took to the back roads for fun.
+As a recreational cyclist, I expected accidents to increase on the weekend as people put on their Lycra and take to the back roads for fun.
 But this is not the case:

 [car_dotw]: {% post_url 2016-12-02-switrs_crashes_by_date %}#day-of-the-week
 [mc_dotw]: {% post_url 2017-02-21-switrs_motorcycle_crashes_by_date %}#day-of-the-week